 The pithy connotations of piggishness were further recognised in 1530, when an obscure Flemish monk known as Placentius wrote a miniature mock-epic in Latin verse about the battle between the pigs and the hogs (Pugna porcorum), in which every word started with the same letter.
 In the seventeenth century, it was observed of the Stoic philosopher Seneca, with his penchant for the pointed phrase, that he ‘writes, as a boare doth pisse, scilicet, by jirkes.’
 Finally, no history of satirical swine would be complete without mention of Napoleon, Snowball and the other subversives of Animal Farm.

-Our Porcus sapiens was conceived by Emma Park and drawn by the cartoonist Paul Fitzgerald.
+Our Porcus sapiens was conceived by Emma Park (editor from January 2022 until March 2024) and drawn by the cartoonist Paul Fitzgerald.
 We hope to continue the tradition of irreverent enquiry long associated with the species, and, in Horace’s words, ridentem dicere verum – to speak truth with a twitch of the snout.

 In posting, you agree to abide by our guidelines